 When the brutal summer heat was finally coming to an end, the wildfires took over the mountains in Southern California last year.
 The Bobcat Fire burned for months in the Angeles National Forest.
 It started on September 6, 2020, and was finally contained by December 18.
 To say I was disappointed and felt sad would be an understatement.

 Most of our favorite local mountains have been inaccessible for a long time.
-Keeping social distance and leaving home only to get essentials did not bother me but not able to go to the mountains freely did.
+Keeping social distance and leaving home only to get essentials did not bother me but not being able to go to the mountains freely did.

 Then around Thanksgiving, I learned about this little trail while talking to a neighbor.
 I was excited to come across a trail I haven’t heard of yet.
 The expectation was high, yet the hike did not disappoint me.
 I hope you enjoy the photos.

-I parked in a turnout on Big Tujunga Canyon Rd near the trailhead then began the hike on Gold Canyon Truck Trail (Forest Rte 3N29).
+We parked in a turnout on Big Tujunga Canyon Rd near the trailhead then began the hike on Gold Canyon Truck Trail (Forest Rte 3N29).

 That’s definitely a good reason to smile.